fahim-a-siddiqui/fahim-a-siddiqui/README.md

-# Hello-world
+Used for Academic Uses
-This is a repository where useful things may be stored.
+This is a repository where one may discover useful academic resources from a CAIE student.

-I'm a someone who  wants to learn a lot about programing and take it as a hobbie, and have fun while doing it.
+Thank you